 Shaina takes whimsical studio portraits using props to add a narrative.
 She uses a monochromatic background in her images and the results are sweet and simple.

-Jess often uses colours that complement the dog’s fur or highlight their characteristics.
+Jess often uses colors that complement the dog’s fur or highlight their characteristics.
 She works with frisbees and other action shots to enhance this unique result.

-Jasmin uses gorgeous lighting and colourful scenes to reach her desired look.
+Jasmin uses gorgeous lighting and colorful scenes to reach her desired look.
 You’ll often see her use backlight and sweet poses in beautiful scenery.

 Jasmin also likes to play with the seasons.
 She captures dogs swimming in the summer or wearing scarves in the winter snow.